oscar-bender-stone/honors-thesis/source/1_introduction.typ

 German word meaning cloud @dictionary:welkin.
 This aim will be made more precise in the later sections, where we will formally define a verifier for a programming language.
 - *Goal 1:* universality.
 This language applies to ANY checker.
+Needs to be extremely flexible towards this goal, so we can ONLY assume, at most, we are getting a TM as an input, or it's somehow programmed.

 - *Goal 2:* standardized.
 Needs to be rigorously and formally specified.